abims-sbr/drap/README.md

 **This is a fork** of [DRAP v1.91: http://www.sigenae.org/drap](http://www.sigenae.org/drap) adapted to the cluster of the Staion Biologique de Roscoff.

 Modifications are quick and dirty and not intensively tested.
+At the moment only `runMeta` works correctly with `sge` set in the `cfg/drap.cfg` file .
+Everything else must be used `local` option set (but can be submitted as a job with a qsub)

 License: [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html)